ringlej/ptxdist/doc/dev_manual.rst

 switches to enable/disable them independently, we can also add dependencies on demand.
 Let’s assume feature *foo* needs the compression library *libz* and *bar* needs the XML2 library *libxml2*.
-These libraries are only required at runtime if the correspondig feature is enabled.
+These libraries are only required at run-time if the correspondig feature is enabled.
 To add these dependencies on demand, the menu file looks like:

 ::